klemek/forge-steel/README.md

   - [x] Clean code and fix things
   - [x] Share openGL state between monitor and screen
 - [ ] Other
+  - [ ] Update readme with usage documentation
   - [ ] Clone "shaders" and config in system path at setup
   - [ ] Find and fix opengl errors 0500 ?